madalozzo/smart-atg-dynamo/README.md

 * Automatic scroll to XML after request
 * Sort item descriptors
 * Create a print item when XML item-descriptor name is clicked (you should change the item-descriptor sometimes)
-* Sort Time Performance Data items at Performance Monitor page
+* Sort Time Performance Data items at Performance Monitor page (author eduardofbs)

 ATG versions tested:
 * 10.0.3